Slev7nm/all-iptv-dune-plugin/README.md

     Why does the program need access to the network?

-To download the current list of channels from vsetv.com and teleguide.info and channel icons, as well as to check for updates.
+To download the unrecognizable icons list of channels from vsetv.com and teleguide.info and channel icons, to well as to check for updates and also to send erorrs if there were in proccess of convertion

 The program comes with a certain set of icons, but it is not always enough.

 You can view with the sniffer that no additional data is transmitted.

-    So access tokens from my playlists are safe?
+    I do not want to send anything anywhere!
+Can you turn off your godless telemetry?

 Yes.
-But remember - on the Internet, no one knows that you are a cat ...
+Simply create the notelemetry.txt file in the application directory.
+Remember that the collected error statistics helps to improve the algorithms for selecting icons and channel schedules.

+   > So the access tokens in my playlists are safe?
+   Yes

     Nothing works!
 You are the hands!